Toggle: English / Spanish

 In most cases, the cause is not clear.

 Pituitary apoplexy usually has a short period of symptoms (acute), which can be life-threatening.
 Symptoms usually include:

 Less commonly, pituitary dysfunction may appear more slowly.
 In Sheehan syndrome, for example, the first symptom may be a failure to produce milk caused by a lack of the hormone prolactin.

 Over time, problems with other pituitary hormones may develop, causing symptoms of the following conditions:

-When the posterior pituitary is involved (rare), symptoms may include:
+In rare cases, when the posterior (back part) of the pituitary is involved, symptoms may include:

-- Failure of the uterus to contract as needed to give birth to a baby (in women)
+- Failure of the uterus to contract to give birth to a baby (in women)